Rejam/deezer_music_app/README.md

 Search for music available on Deezer.
+Preview tracks from the search results.
-Preview the tracks and open a new page to see the track on Deezer.
+Link available to the track on Deezer.

 Deployed to [link](https://flamboyant-brahmagupta-d808dc.netlify.com/)